titu120/b2b-commerce/SECURITY_REPORT.md

 ## Conclusion

-The B2B Commerce Pro plugin implements comprehensive security measures that meet CodeCanyon requirements and WordPress security best practices.
+The B2B Commerce plugin implements comprehensive security measures that meet CodeCanyon requirements and WordPress security best practices.
 All critical security vulnerabilities have been addressed, and the plugin follows WordPress coding standards for security.

 ### Security Rating: **A+ (Excellent)**